MEXICO, OAXACA WITH KIDS – Oaxaca de Juarez, the city more commonly called Oaxaca, is the Mexico of old movies.

 2. Test your Taste Buds at the Market

-The Mercado 20 de Noviembre (The 20th November Market) is the largest, and one of the busiest markets in the old city and a wonderful place to experience day-to-day life in Oaxaca.
+The Mercado 20 de Noviembre (The 20th November Market) is the largest, and one of the busiest markets in the centro histórico (old city) and a wonderful place to experience day-to-day life in Oaxaca.
 Rows of lively stalls vie for attention selling all manner of goods from bootleg Disney T-shirts to traditional Mexican dresses.

 You’ll find bowls of mole paste, bags of dried chili peppers and tall, metal urns housing various flavors of ice cream.
 Some stalls offer communal seating where you can enjoy your tamales or chilies rellenos accompanied by a local mariachi singer.

 One of our favorite activities when we visited Oaxaca with kids was our tour of the Jardín Etnobotánico de Oaxaca (The Ethnobotanic Gardens of Oaxaca).
 The gardens are located behind the Santo Domingo Cultural Centre in grounds that were once owned by the church and later occupied by the Mexican army.

 Access to the gardens is by tour only and the tours are two hours long.
 My children loved this tour.
 Our guide was informative and knowledgeable as he shared the story of each plant.
 Join English tours Tuesday, Thursdays and Saturdays at 11am.
 Spanish tours are held daily at 10am, 12pm and 5pm.
 (Click for map.)

 4. Measure Oaxaca’s Big Tree (AKA El Arbol del Tule)

 It might not be the tallest tree in the world but El Árbol del Tule (the Tree of Tule) is certainly the widest.
 Boasting a circumference of 54 meters, the ‘Big Tree’ resides in the church grounds in the small town of Santa Maria del Tule.
 It weighs over 600 tons and looks like half-a-dozen or so trees growing together in close proximity.